 - Nausea or vomiting

-If you have any of the following symptoms, see your doctor or gynecologist as soon as possible.
-These symptoms can be a sign of ovarian tumors, and ovarian cancer can spread long before it is detected:
+If you have any of the symptoms below, see your doctor or gynecologist as soon as possible.
+These symptoms can be a sign of ovarian cancer:

 - Pain with fever and vomiting

 - Sudden, severe abdominal pain